top of page

 Ramesside period, 1200-1153 BC

-beard is stippled and his mouth is open.
-Possibly, he is meant to be singing, while at work or he is gasping for air inside a dusty tomb.
-He is endowed with an overly large ear and bulbous nose.
-He is gripping the tools of his trade, the copper chisel in his left hand and the wooden mallet in his right hand.
-The subject of this ostrakon is unique, unparalleled in the official art of Egypt.
+who is leaning forward while working.
+The man's head is bald, his beard is dotted and his mouth is open.
+He may be singing as he works, or he may be gasping for air in a dusty tomb.
+He has an excessively large ear and a bulbous nose.
+He holds the tools of his trade, a copper chisel in his left hand and a wooden mallet in his right.
+The subject of this ostrakon is unique, unparalleled in official Egyptian art.

-On the reverse of the ostrakon scribe Imyshe, son of
+On the back of the ostrakon the scribe Imyshe, son of Nebnefer, makes an offering to the serpent goddess Meretseger.

 Ostrakon of a man driving a bull